 Volkshotel is, of course, much more than a place to have a coffee and work on a paper.
 The lobby bar was lively at 7 PM on the Thursday I checked in and the club in the basement goes all night.
 Then there is the bar on the roof top floor with spectacular views of the city.
 Although I didn’t sample the epic nightlife the weekend I was there, I did notice the after effects in the eyes of fellow guests at breakfast the next day.

 Probably the coolest feature to kicking back at the Volkshotel is the rooftop spa.
-There you will find wood fired (looking) hot tubs and a couple saunas – perfect for pre-or post-Amsterdam nightlife.
+There you will find wood-fired (looking) hot tubs and a couple of saunas – perfect for pre-or post-Amsterdam nightlife.
 Again, not your typical hotel.
-So soak it in and soak up that view while your at it.
+So soak it in and soak up that view while you’re at it.

 Rooms that make you want to stay in

 By the time I checked into the Volkshotel I had been on the road for just over 11 months.
 You can imagine my desire to do little more than “Netflix and chill” when I realized my Volkshotel room included a projector TV and hours of streaming movies and TV shows.

 I really want to live here.

 The bike-themed room that I stayed in is one of nine special rooms at the Volkshotel.
 Although their standard rooms are nothing to scoff at, staying in one of their theme rooms seems only fitting when staying at such a unique Amsterdam hotel.
 These special rooms range from a 1930’s style movie theatre to a Japanese Zen zone complete with a cedar tub.